apache/trafficcontrol/cache-config/t3c-diff/README.md

 Note this means there may be no diff text printed to stdout but still exit 1 indicating a diff if the file being created or deleted is semantically empty.

+Mode is file permissions in octal format, default is 0644.
+Line comment is a character that signals the line is a comment, default is #

+Uid is the User id the file being checked should have, default is running process's uid.
+Gid is the Group id the file being checked should have, default is running process's gid.`

 # OPTIONS

+-a, -\-file-a

+    Path to first diff file, can also be stdin.

+-b, -\-file-b
+    Path to second diff file, can also be stdin.

+-g, -\-file-gid
+    Group id the file being checked should have.

 -h, -\-help

     Print usage info and exit.

+-l, -\-line_comment
+    Symbol used to denote the line is a comment.

+-m, -\-file-mode
+    Octal permissions mode for file being checked.

+-u, -\-file-uid
+    User id the file being checked should have.

 -V, -\-version